project-gemmi/gemmi/docs/cif.rst

   for to the grammar rules from ``cif.hpp``.
   These actions will be triggered while reading a CIF file.

-This documention covers the DOM parsing only.
+This documentation covers the DOM parsing only.
 The hierarchy in the DOM reflects the structure of CIF 1.1:

 * Document contains blocks.